RachitSrivastava12/Hmm/README.md

-# Insta Crush
+# Don't know what to name it

-Insta Crush is a fun, interactive web application that allows users to create personalized "crush pages" and share them with friends.
+It is a fun, interactive web application that allows users to create personalized "crush pages" and share them with friends.
 The app generates a unique link for each user, which leads to a playful interaction where visitors can express their feelings through a series of animated responses.

 ## Features